tai271828/minici/README.md

 # Mini CI Loop

 A dashboard showing the results from the mini CI loop tests for a device.
+The build process generates a standalone index.html file.

 ## Build Instructions